-Similar to the coffee, you should peel some citrus fruits – mainly oranges and lemons and place the peelings in a bowl, allow them to sit in the car for as long as possible.
+Similar to the coffee, you should peel some citrus fruits, mainly oranges and lemons, and place the peelings in a bowl.
+Allow them to sit in the car for as long as possible.

-Believe it or not, placing rolled up newspapers under the seats has been proven to have an effect on any odors – the newspaper absorbs any smells.
+Believe it or not, placing rolled-up newspapers under the seats has been proven to have an effect on any odors.
+The newspaper absorbs any smells.
 This could be worth leaving them permanently in the car, just replacing them every few weeks.

-An air freshener will only really mask the smell rather than remove it, so it’s not a great choice, but definitely useful if you can’t stand to be in the car while it smells so bad.
+An air freshener will only really mask the smell rather than remove it.
+So, it’s not a great choice, but definitely useful if you can’t stand to be in the car while it smells so bad.

 Removing that Smoke Smell

-The first step in removing smoke smell from our car is emptying the vehicle of any rubbish, and of course, emptying the ash tray (if it has one).
-Even if you’ve emptied the ash tray in the past, unless it has been cleaned properly, you’ll find that the smokey smell will linger – even just from a small amount of ash left over.
+The first step in removing smoke smell from our car is emptying the vehicle of any rubbish.
+And of course, emptying the ashtray (if it has one).
+Even if you’ve emptied the ashtray in the past, unless it has been cleaned properly, you’ll find that the smokey smell will linger – even just from a small amount of ash leftover.

-The next step is to remove all of the mats and let them air outside – not only does this allow the smell on the mats to dissipate, but it also gives the chance for the carpet underneath the mats to breathe.
+The next step is to remove all of the mats and let them air outside.
+Not only does this allow the smell on the mats to dissipate, but it also gives the chance for the carpet underneath the mats to breathe.
 If you have a steam cleaner, give the mats a real good once over with the cleaner and just let them air dry.

 A word of caution with the headlining though – try not to get it too wet because it will start sagging, possibly peeling away from the roof.

-Give all of the hard surfaces a thorough cleaning, if you can’t find or don’t want to use a chemical cleaner, hot soapy water will work, but it will definitely require a bit more effort.
-I’d recommend the use of small detailing brushes or even paint brushes to get to the hard to reach areas – like in the air vents (although we will be using a deodorizer for the air vents).
+Give all of the hard surfaces a thorough cleaning.
+If you can’t find or don’t want to use a chemical cleaner, hot soapy water will work.
+But, it will definitely require a bit more effort.
+I’d recommend the use of small detailing brushes or even paintbrushes to get to the hard to reach areas – like in the air vents.
+(Although we will be using a deodorizer for the air vents).
 The trick is not to leave anywhere untouched.

 Buy a chemical deodorizer ‘bomb’ that you set off in the car with the air conditioning system working.
-This has two benefits – it will be sucked through the a/c system and the microbacteria will be killed, which in turn leads to a fresher smell.
+This has two benefits.
+It will be sucked through the A/C system and the micro bacteria will be killed.
+This will, in turn, leads to a fresher smell.

 Finally, another session with the vacuum cleaner just to pick up anything that’s been missed or dislodged due to the cleaning.

-This whole treatment should remove the bulk of the smell, but if your nose is particularly sensitive, you may need to do it another couple of times (it’s worth noting that some professional detailers will tell you that you’ll never totally remove the smoke smell).
+This whole treatment should remove the bulk of the smell, but if your nose is particularly sensitive, you may need to do it another couple of times.
+It’s worth noting that some professional detailers will tell you that you’ll never totally remove the smoke smell.

 A quick recap – you’ll need:

-A vacuum cleaner, steam cleaner, detailing brushes, upholstery cleaners, chemical cleaners, car deodorizer and glass cleaner, and about five hours of your time to complete it properly!
+A vacuum cleaner, steam cleaner, detailing brushes, upholstery cleaners, chemical cleaners, car deodorizer, and glass cleaner, and about five hours of your time to complete it properly!